iconnect/regex/lib/md/index.md

 %heading#macros The Macro Tables

-The macro environments are an important part of the package and they are documented [here](http://macros.regex.uk).
+The macro environments are an important part of the package and are documented [here](http://macros.regex.uk).